MicrosoftDocs/memdocs/sccm/apps/get-started/create-and-deploy-an-application.md

 ## Deploy the application

 Next, deploy the application to a device collection in your hierarchy.
-For this example, you'll deploy the application to the **All Systems** device collection.
+In this example, you deploy the application to the **All Systems** device collection.

 > [!TIP]
 >  Remember that only Windows 10 computers will install the application because of the requirements that you selected earlier.